merklejerk/furnarchy-zero/docs/FURC_PROTOCOL.md

 The Furcadia Network Protocol stands as a significant artifact in the history of online virtual worlds, representing a unique evolutionary bridge between the text-based Multi-User Dungeons (MUDs) of the 1980s and the graphical Massively Multiplayer Online Games (MMOGs) that would come to dominate the 2000s.
 Unlike its contemporaries that rapidly shifted toward efficient, opaque binary protocols over UDP to support fast-paced combat, Furcadia’s architecture was designed with a fundamentally different set of constraints and goals: accessibility, user-generated content (UGC), and social interaction.

-The protocol operates strictly over the Transmission Control Protocol (TCP), prioritizing reliable, ordered delivery of data over the speed of transmission.1 This decision eliminates the need for the client to handle packet reordering or loss recovery, simplifying the client-side network stack significantly.
-Furthermore, the data stream is almost entirely character-based, utilizing 7-bit US-ASCII encoding for the majority of instructions.1 This design choice—essentially wrapping a graphical state machine in a text-based transport layer—has profound implications for the game's ecosystem.
+The protocol operates strictly over the Transmission Control Protocol (TCP), prioritizing reliable, ordered delivery of data over the speed of transmission.
+This decision eliminates the need for the client to handle packet reordering or loss recovery, simplifying the client-side network stack significantly.
+Furthermore, the data stream is almost entirely character-based, utilizing 7-bit US-ASCII encoding for the majority of instructions.
+This design choice—essentially wrapping a graphical state machine in a text-based transport layer—has profound implications for the game's ecosystem.
 It allowed for the early proliferation of third-party tools, bots, and proxies, as the barrier to entry for reverse-engineering the protocol was essentially the ability to read text.

 However, the simplicity of ASCII presents a challenge for transmitting complex game state data such as 32-bit coordinates, unique user identifiers (UIDs), and high-fidelity color information.
-To address this, the protocol employs custom base-encoding algorithms—specifically Base95 and Base220—which compress numerical data into printable character strings.3 This approach creates a "hybrid" protocol: human-readable in its command structure (opcodes and delimiters) but machine-dense in its payload arguments.
+To address this, the protocol employs custom base-encoding algorithms—specifically Base95 and Base220—which compress numerical data into printable character strings.
+This approach creates a "hybrid" protocol: human-readable in its command structure (opcodes and delimiters) but machine-dense in its payload arguments.

-The modern iteration of the protocol, particularly following the "Second Dreaming" updates (Version 31+), has had to graft sophisticated features like 32-bit "True Color" support, web-based inventory management, and dynamic lighting onto this legacy backbone.5 This report provides an exhaustive specification of this evolved protocol, dissecting its connection lifecycle, encoding standards, instruction sets, and the architectural compromises required to modernize a 1990s engine for the 2020s.
+The modern iteration of the protocol, particularly following the "Second Dreaming" updates (Version 31+), has had to graft sophisticated features like 32-bit "True Color" support, web-based inventory management, and dynamic lighting onto this legacy backbone.
+This report provides an exhaustive specification of this evolved protocol, dissecting its connection lifecycle, encoding standards, instruction sets, and the architectural compromises required to modernize a 1990s engine for the 2020s.

 ## **2\.
 The Physical and Transport Layer**

 ### **2.1.
 Network Topology and Connectivity**

 The Furcadia network architecture is centralized, relying on a client-server topology where the server acts as the authoritative source of world state.
-The client is effectively a "dumb terminal" with graphical caching capabilities; it visualizes the state provided by the server and sends user input requests, but it does not perform authoritative simulation of movement or collision.6
+The client is effectively a "dumb terminal" with graphical caching capabilities; it visualizes the state provided by the server and sends user input requests, but it does not perform authoritative simulation of movement or collision.

 The primary game service resides at the hostname lightbringer.furcadia.com, which resolves to the IP address 72.36.220.249.1 In a move that highlights the developers' foresight regarding network accessibility—particularly for users in restrictive environments like university dorms or corporate offices—the server listens on a wide array of ports.
-While port 6500 is the recommended standard, the service is also available on ports 5000, 2300, and the standard reserved ports 80 (HTTP), 21 (FTP), and 22 (SSH).1 By listening on these reserved ports, the Furcadia server can often bypass basic firewall rules that filter non-standard traffic, ensuring connectivity for a broader user base without requiring tunneling software.
+While port 6500 is the recommended standard, the service is also available on ports 5000, 2300, and the standard reserved ports 80 (HTTP), 21 (FTP), and 22 (SSH).
+By listening on these reserved ports, the Furcadia server can often bypass basic firewall rules that filter non-standard traffic, ensuring connectivity for a broader user base without requiring tunneling software.

 ### **2.2.
 Session Lifecycle and Handshake**